 Once you have determined your doṣa you can use the qualities of that particular doṣa along with the qualities of food, herbs, and live choices to stay in balance.
 Remember that like increases like.
 Therefore, if you are vata and feeling dry, you will not want to eat dry, cold, raw food as that will just increase your dryness and throw you out of balance.
 To stay balanced, eat warm, cooked food.
 Next look at your daily routine.
 If you are pitta and you run outside every day in high heat, you may overheat and become ill.
 On really hot days, run inside on a treadmill to keep from overheating.
 If you are kapha and feeling tired, napping will only increase the lethargy.
 Instead, try adding some exercise to your routine to increase your energy.

 Balancing takes some practice.
 Returning to a common sense view of health is very freeing.
 Enjoy the process, feel and rejoice in the changes.
 That state of blissfulness you are just imaging now, will find its way to you.
-Your blissful day….is just
+Your blissful day….is just a few choices away.

 For a free consultation with Peggy Breeze, click here.
 Consultation is absolutely FREE.